Lactuca graminifolia

 Lactuca graminifolia, the grassleaf lettuce is a North American species of wild lettuce.
 It grows in Mexico, Central America, Hispaniola, and the southern United States from Arizona to Florida, Virginia and the Carolinas.

 Description

 Lactuca graminifolia is a biennial herb in the dandelion tribe within the daisy family growing from a taproot a height of up to 150 cm (5 feet).
 The top of the stem bears a multibranched inflorescence with many flower heads.
 Each head contains 15-20 blue or purple ray florets but no disc florets.
 The fruit is a brown achene.

+Distribution and habitat

+L. graminifolia's range extends from North Carolina south to Florida, and westward to Louisiana.